phumke/ember-component-plugin/README.md

 ## Outstanding TODOs

+* Add support for routes
+* Add right click menu to open editors window
+* Only show right click menu if recognized component
 * Add support for composure phase 2 locations
-* Add support for global stylesheets - will need to use the baseEngine to then generate the global and extended versions of the engine
-* Add ability to lookup from a test
 * Add ability to lookup from a stylesheet
-* Add right click menu to open editors window
-* Only show right click menu if recognized component
+* handle special case of shared directory for scss files
+* fix file structure for global stylesheets
-* Have a single or double click open the component instead of a right click
+* Have a single or double click open the component instead of a right click - make this configurable
 * Clean up icons to look like the ones from VS
 * Clean up top level icons - add color to light version
 * Add save/reload capability on reopen working state
 * Add logo for the extension
 * Add tests
-* Refactor
+* Refactor (including splitting treeview from commands)
-* Can reduce all the searched file paths as they are generic enough to be handled correctly within the given search paths
-* Add support for routes
-* Add support for partials
+* Add support for partials - maybe not - they don't have JS associated
+* Add ability to mark if a file is found in the wrong location
-* Add ability to right click on and test - simple filter by filename initially
+* Add ability to open a component from right clicking on a test

 ## Release Notes